BoilerToad/BoilerToad/README.md

 This document lists and describes various GitHub projects and pages which are relevant to my work.
 This is a living document and will be updated regularly to highlight new ideas and directions.

-The document is divided into four main sections: Pre-Release (Private) Projects, Public Projects, Projects from DeepLearning.AI, etc, and Projects Inspired by Others.
+The document is divided into five main sections: Pre-Release (Private) Projects, Research Ideas (PRivate), Public Projects, Projects from DeepLearning.AI, etc, and Projects Inspired by Others.

 ## Public Projects

 These projects are completed and publicly available for use or contribution.

+1. **[Project Delta](https://github.com/BoilerToad/projectTBD)**: Placeholder for a publically available project.

+## Research Ideas (Private)

+These are various areas of interest that I am researching.

 1. **[Project Delta](https://github.com/BoilerToad/projectTBD)**: Placeholder for a publically available project.